HSamuelV/Mecanismo_4_barras/README.md

 # Mecanismo_4_barras
-Projeto de produção de mecanismo 4 barras pelo método de Reuleaux
+Production project of a 4-bar mechanism using the Reuleaux method

-O código faz o plot do gráfico do theta 4 a partir do valor de theta 2
+The code plots the theta 4 graph from the theta 2 value